hani-suraya/bank_customer_churn_pbi/README.md

 - **Customer Activity and Product Usage**
   - Active customers: 51%
   - Credit card ownership: 70%
-  - Product usage: Product 1 (most used), followed by products 2, 3, and 4
+  - Product usage: Highest number of customers using only 1 product, followed by 2, 3 and 4 products.

 - **Churn Overview**
   - Churn rate: 20%